 A smart contract is a digital contract in the form of computer code that establishes an algorithm for specific actions and governs certain conditions that must be met by the parties entering into the agreement.
-If the conditions established by the smart contract are observed, a sequence of actions is automatically launched according to the “if…then” principle.
+If the conditions set by the smart contract are observed, a sequence of actions is automatically launched according to the "if…then" principle.

 Why smart contracts are important

 Smart contracts are mainly used to ensure the operation of decentralized applications, guaranteeing the parties' compliance with all agreements.
 Smart contracts are also used in transactions involving cryptocurrencies and NFTs.

 Because activities on the blockchain are almost entirely unregulated by government institutions and other state bodies, smart contracts ensure compliance with the terms of transactions and guarantee their security.